bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 `$ gulp dev`

-The Node.js server launches on port 3001.
+The Node.js server automatically launches on port 3001 when it detects another server running on port 3000.
 Fortunately, this avoids a port conflict with the Rails application running on port 3000.

 ### Send and Observe API Requests